riman7/kingflix-movie-app/README.md

 ## 🌟 Show Your Support

-If you like this project, please ⭐ the repo or share it with friends!
+If you like this project, please ⭐ the repo or share it with friends! and feel free to contribute.